Hayat-Musema/Ip-project-Ethiopia-Travel-website-/README.md

 ---

 ## 🏖️ Overview
 Ethio Travel is a fully client-side web application built with HTML, CSS, and JavaScript.
 Users can explore travel destinations, view package details, browse galleries, and contact organizers through a simple, intuitive interface.
-The website is fully responsive for desktop, tablet, and mobile devices.
+The website is fully responsive for desktop, pc, tablet, and mobile devices.

 ---